-APPENDIX D: ALTERNATIVE ROADS AND TRAILS MAPPING Note: "Access to Easement" roads are labeled on maps using road series numbers that were assigned as part of the 1991 Roads and Trails Study.
+Note: "Private" roads are labeled on maps using road series numbers that were assigned as part of the 1991 Roads and Trails Study.
 National Park Service roads have been assigned new road series numbers as part of this plan to ensure consistency in terms of road nomenclature across the National Riverways.